henoshock/dcuo-resources/www/content/stat_scaling.md

     </tbody>
 </table>

-Each piece of gear has an *item level* (ilvl); Combat Rating (CR) is equal to 115% of the weighted average of your gear's ilvls.
+Each piece of gear has an *item level* (ilvl).
+Combat Rating (CR) is equal to 115% of the weighted average of your gear pieces' ilvls.

 For a given item level, the amount of stats each piece of gear, relative to other pieces of gear, is given by the ratio of their CR weights.
 For example, a weapon has a weight of 10%.
 A neck piece has a weight of 5%, and will give half the amount of stats as the weapon.